Sunday, April 15, 2018

 Chakkra a lethal weapon and significance in Sikhism

-The Chakkar or Chakrram is a round steel ring 5 - 12 inches in diameter of varying thickness.
-When used in battle, it usually has a sharp outer edge, but for ceremonial purposes the outer edge is left blunt.
-It is classified as a quoit-type weapon which is thrown or hurled, either by being released after being twirled around the smooth inside edge by the forefinger (a favourite Sikh method) or released frisbee-like or discus style.
-It has an effective range of 40 to 50 metres.
+The Chakkar, also known as Chakram, is a distinctive round steel weapon, typically ranging from 5 to 12 inches in diameter, and varying in thickness.
+In battle, it is sharpened on the outer edge, while for ceremonial purposes, the outer edge is kept blunt.
+This quoit-type weapon is hurled or thrown using different methods, such as spinning it around the smooth inner edge with the forefinger or throwing it in a frisbee-like or discus style.
+The Chakkar has an effective range of 40 to 50 meters, making it a versatile tool in combat.

 Wednesday, April 4, 2018